Maruti who is guarding Pattabhisheka Ramar temple

 Karuthattankudi

-Karuthattankudi is a place in the outskirts of Thanjavur that one encounters just after crossing the river Vadavaru on the Kumbakonam-Thanjavur route.
+Karuthattankudi is a place on the outskirts of Thanjavur that one encounters just after crossing the river Vadavaru on the Kumbakonam-Thanjavur route.
 The place is between two rivers north of Vadavaru and south of Vennaru.
 The place originally known as Karunthittaikkudi is presently known as Karuthattankudi and in short as ‘karanthai’.
-Historians are of the opinion that this place is older than Thanjavur.
-In ancient scriptures karanthai lies on the Highway connecting Thanjavur and Thiruvaiyaru which is referred to as ‘Kotivanamudaiyal peruvazhi’ [கோடிவனமுடையாள் பெருவழி].
+Historians believe that this place is older than Thanjavur.
+In ancient scriptures, Karanthai lies on the Highway connecting Thanjavur and Thiruvaiyaru which is referred to as ‘Kotivanamudaiyal Peruvazhi’ [கோடிவனமுடையாள் பெருவழி].

 Thanjavur the host city